9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 SanDisk Extreme Portable SSD V2

-Best for: Most storage per dollar with 2TB at $159.99, plus hardware encryption.
+Best for: Most storage per dollar in the 2TB class, plus hardware encryption.

 SanDisk 2TB Extreme Portable SSD – Up to 1050MB/s USB-C USB 3.2 Gen 2 IP65 Water and dust Resistance Updated Firmware Sky Blue – External Solid State Drive – SDSSDE61-2T00-G25B